Rate Limit Rules

 This list contains all of the Security Policies that use this Rate Limiting Rule, and allows the Rule to be connected to additional Security Policies.

-Above, Rate Limit Rules were described as if the system will count incoming requests, while monitoring the count to see if it has exceeded the Number of Events.
+Above, Rate Limit Rules were described as if the system will count incoming requests, while monitoring the count to see if it has exceeded the Number of events.
 This is true sometimes, but not always.

 A more accurate description is that a Rate Limit Rule counts events, as specified in the Event field.
 Frequently, this field will be set to HTTP request